get

 }) // No output

-// Modifying related properties triggers
+// Modifying related properties will trigger

 source$.set((value) => {